First Time Taking Part in an Escape Game? Keep These Things in Mind!

 #3) Prepare Accordingly

 Escape games are immersive by their very nature.
 Unlike other types of entertainment, escape rooms may require you to get as involved as possible.
 You might have to look for clues on the floor, for example.
 Make sure you and your team dress accordingly.
 Clothing you feel comfortable in is a must.
-These games rely on teamwork and problem solving.
+These games rely on teamwork and problem-solving.
 Children under the age of 14 may not enjoy the game or get as invested as they should.
 For this reason, participants must be over the age of 14.
 This is for the best, as the game focuses on working together to achieve a joint goal.
+Escape games are a great choice for team-building so gather your coworkers and visit Operation Outbreak to foster a stronger connection within your company.

 Contact Operation Outbreak to Set Up Your Next Adventure!

-If you’re ready to have the time of your life, contact Operation Outbreak.
+If you have any more questions about escape games, take a look at our Frequently Asked Questions page!
+So, if you’re ready to have the time of your life, contact Operation Outbreak.
 Our escape rooms are designed for optimal immersion and enjoyment.
 Schedule an escape room today before space runs out!